cloudflare/cloudflare-docs/content/workers/wrangler/configuration.md

 If you change your environment variables in the Cloudflare dashboard, Wrangler will override them the next time you deploy.
 If you want to disable this behavior, add `keep_vars = true` to your `wrangler.toml`.

 If you change your routes in the dashboard, Wrangler will override them in the next deploy with the routes you have set in your `wrangler.toml`.
-Currently, there is no way to disable this behaviour.
+To manage routes via the Cloudflare dashboard only, remove any route and routes keys from and add workers_dev = false to your wrangler.toml file.
+For more information, view the Wrangler v1 [deprecation guide](/workers/wrangler/migration/deprecations/#other-deprecated-behaviour).

 Note that Wrangler will not delete your secrets (encrypted environment variables) unless you run `wrangler secret delete <key>`.